shanegibney/RaceChart/README.md

 #### Issues:

-* How to amalgamated data from many races without a database.
+* How to amalgamate data from many races without a database.
 Current data is by race, but home page chart would need to pull data from many races and merge it.
 This process needs to be efficient.
+If data could be pulled from an API this would greatly improve things.

 <img width="1436" alt="screen shot 2017-09-03 at 16 40 35" src="https://user-images.githubusercontent.com/17167992/30004431-eb7fb13e-90c6-11e7-8119-1e65e3dc73c3.png">